luk6xff/luk6xff.github.io/content/posts/cpp_proj_template.md

 ## Streamlining Build Processes

-1. **Automating the Build Process using Dockerfile and Docker Compose:**
+### Automating the Build Process using Dockerfile and Docker Compose
 Docker Compose can be employed for orchestrating multi-container applications and defining complex build configurations.
 Let's consider a scenario where you have a C/C++ project consisting of multiple services, such as a web server and a database.
 We'll compare how you would use Docker Compose and Docker run commands to manage these services.